Abraham the Great of Kashkar

 Abraham the Great of Kashkar was the father of the Assyrian monastic revival in the 6th century.
-He is a doctor and saint of the Assyrian Church of the East.
+He is a doctor and saint of the Church of the East.

 He was born in Kashkar in Persia around 492.
 He left there to preach the Gospel at Al-Hirah, leaving there to study monastic life at Scetes.

 Monasticism was very popular in early Syrian and Mesopotamian Christianity.
 Some held the view that only a life of celibacy could lead to salvation.
 Initially, all monks and nuns were hermits, but in about 350 Mar Awgin founded the first cenobitic monastery of Mesopotamia on Mount Izla above the city Nisibis, patterned upon the Egyptian model.
 Soon there were many monasteries.

-But at the synod of Beth Lapat the Assyrian Church of the East decided that all monks and nuns should marry.
+But at the synod of Beth Lapat the Church of the East decided that all monks and nuns should marry.

 Obviously, this was in order to please the Zoroastrian rulers, who held family life sacred.

 The decision severely weakened the church.
 The decision was reverted in 553.

 In 571 Abraham founded and governed a new monastery on Mt.
 Izla.
 This became the famous monastery called the "Great Convent".
 The rules he established in 571 were published with those of Dadisho, his successor (588-604).